 Ten Academic Competitions Suitable for Elementary and Secondary Students in Canada

 In Canada, elementary and secondary students do not have a lot of homework to do, so they have some freedom to discover their own interests.
-Without the right guidance, however, student may dedicate all of their free time to play video games, which would ultimately hinder their intellectual growth.
+Without the right guidance, however, students may dedicate all of their free time to play video games, which would ultimately hinder their intellectual growth.
 Fortunately, these young students have many opportunities to extend their learning.
 Every year, numerous national contests for subjects such as math, physics, and chemistry take place, many of which are suitable for students.
-These contests are not very difficult; only 25% of questions are challenging.
+These contests are not very difficult; only 25% of the questions are challenging.
 Moreover, these contests welcome all students as potential participants – not only those few who excel academically.
 The contests would help greatly in developing their understanding of academia and allow them to challenge themselves.
 A list of 10 such contests are as follows; we hope that parents will use this list to grasp the scope of the contests that are available to their children.

 1. The Waterloo Mathematics Contests

 Also known as the Canadian Mathematics Competition, the Waterloo Math Contests is a series of contests developed by University of Waterloo’s Centre for Education in Mathematics and Computing (CEMC).
 The contests are geared towards students from grade 7 to grade 12, and are named according to the different levels: the grade 7 and 8 contest is known as the Gauss Contest; grade 9, Pascal; grade 10, Cayley; grade 11, Fermat; and grade 12, Euclid.
 The contests first took place in 1963.
-The grades 7 to 11 contests consist of 25 multiple choice questions that add up to a maximum total of 150 points, and have a time limit of one hour.
-The grade 12 Euclid contest is 2.5 hours long, although the number of questions remain the same.
+The grades 7 to 11 contests consist of 25 multiple choice questions that add up to a maximum total of 150 points and have a time limit of one hour.
+The grade 12 Euclid contest is 2.5 hours long, although the number of questions remains the same.
 Usually, the grade 9—11 contests take place in February, the grade 12 contest takes place in April, and the grade 7—8 contests typically take place in May.
-Since 2003, the CEMC have developed another contest for grade 9—11 students.
-This contest consists of four questions that ask for full solutions, for a maximum total of 40 points over duration of 75 minutes.
+Since 2003, the CEMC has developed another contest for grade 9—11 students.
+This contest consists of four questions that ask for full solutions, for a maximum total of 40 points over a duration of 75 minutes.